Note: This story has been updated as of March 15, 2024.

 “If managed well, we are excited to showcase this MPA’s buffer zone as a potential tourism dive site to complement the ongoing development of the Sumyot Cave” said Municipal Agriculturist Oscar Domiños.

+Following the workshop, local officials of Burgos publicly endorsed the establishment of MPAs.
 “With the approval of our Municipal Fisheries Ordinance, we hope that the community, especially the fisherfolks, will reap its benefits and adhere and comply with the provisions.
 As local officials, we commit towards providing a clear and better understanding of the Ordinance as our interventions will not be as impactful if we, as leaders, do not cooperate,” said Hon.
 Marichu P. Galagar, Sangguniang Bayan Member, Municipality of Burgos.

 Development Entrepreneurship Principle #2: Iterate – with a view to improving